sagamedia - docuseries - wdr - our very own farm

 Sun protection for the pigs turns out to be a complex, large-scale project for Mira and Daniel.
 They just want to make their pigs happy.
 And the other farmers are also struggling with challenges: the vegetable harvest of Irfan and Aynur is threatened by a plague of snails.
 Meanwhile, after the costly move with 150 sheep, Dunja and Stefan hope to finally get some money back into the till – with an improvised farm shop sale.
 Will people accept your project and shop?

-First aired on: 21/02/2022 and in the ARD media library
+First aired on: 21/02/2022 and in the ARD MEDIA LIBRARY

 sagamedia - docuseries - wdr - our very own farm - episode 7